GitBps/AutomotiveResearch/README.md

 <img src = https://github.com/GitBps/AutomotiveResearch/blob/master/SensorGPSProject/Snapshots/GrafanaRefreshOption.png >

-### FreeRunning Accelerometers - Vehicle Health Detection
+### FreeRunning Accelerometers - For Vehicle Health Detection

 - This experiment could also be used to detect the health of the running vehicle - due to extra amounts of **Vibrations** from either the engine or the wheels.
 - Having known the baseline data, that the roads are good at a given location say in the given plots, then it can be clearly figured out that there is some wearing in the engine.